Bank Expert Euro (EUR) Forecasts for 2022: Slowly Improving

 3. Other Currencies

 The US dollar (USD) has a significant influence on the Euro.
 Generally, when the USD gets stronger, the Euro is relatively weaker and vice versa.
-With the USD plunging recently, the Euro will likely be supported for the rest of the year.
+With the USD anticipated to remain weak, the Euro will likely remain supported.

 EUR to USD